Circular economy

 Reduce – simply less

-Reduced material usage means less CO2e consumption.
-Wherever possible, we therefore only ever use as much input material as is necessary to produce new packaging.
-We continue to optimise the development of ultralight packaging that requires less and less materials for its production, thereby significantly reducing the proportion of CO2e attributable to packaging.
+Using less material means less CO2e consumption.
+Therefore, wherever possible, we only ever use as much input material as is necessary for the production of new packaging.
+We continue to optimise the development of ultra-light packaging, which requires less and less material to produce, thereby significantly reducing the proportion of CO2e attributable to packaging.

-Ultralight bottles have a very low tare weight and this conserves valuable resources, saves energy and costs related to logistics and transport, and cuts CO2e emissions.
+Ultralight bottles have a very low tare weight, which conserves valuable resources, saves energy and costs for logistics and transport and reduces CO2e emissions.

 Reuse – the beauty of use

 Plastics are just as reusable as other packaging materials.
-The longer they can be kept in the loop in their original form, the better it is for the climate.
-We therefore continuously optimise aspects such as production of and the attributes of plastic bottles so that they can be incorporated into established reuse systems like the KHS system and the deposit cycle of Genossenschaft Deutscher Brunnen (GDB).
+The longer they can be kept in their original form in the cycle, the better it is for the climate.
+We are therefore continuously optimising aspects such as the production and properties of plastic bottles in order to integrate them into established reusable systems such as the KHS system and the deposit cycle of the Genossenschaft Deutscher Brunnen (GDB).

-We engage in ongoing dialogue with partners in the beverage industry to develop containers that can withstand the challenges and strains of the reuse system.
-The results are striking – we can already have a bottle go through the deposit cycle up to 25 times, which equates to an increase of 2,400 per cent.
+We are in constant dialogue with partners from the beverage industry in order to develop containers that can withstand the challenges and stresses of the reusable system.
+The results are astonishing: today, we can already have a bottle go through the deposit cycle up to 25 times, which is an increase of 2400 per cent.

 Recycling – valuable and truly circular